Degrees of the University of Oxford: Doctorates

-Bachelors in the higher faculties other than Medicine can proceed to a doctorate in the same faculty without further examination, on presentation of evidence of an important contribution to their subject, e.g., published work, research, etc. Doctorates in the higher faculties may also be awarded honoris causa, i.e., as honorary degrees.
-It is traditional for the Chancellor to be made a DCL jure officio (by virtue of his office).
+Graduates in subjects other than Medicine can proceed to a doctorate without further examination on presentation of evidence of an important contribution to their subject, such as a series of influential published works.

+Higher doctorates may also be awarded honoris causa, or as honorary degrees.
+It is traditional for the chancellor to be made a DCL jure officio (by virtue of his office).
 Until the 19th century all bishops who had studied at Oxford were made DDs jure officio.